 Patients of testosterone replacement therapy are all too aware of the debilitating effects of low testosterone.
 And many men have suffered from the symptoms of low T for a long time.
-So after starting treatment they are often eager to know the answer to one question:
+So after starting treatment they are often eager to know how long it will take to see the effects of TRT.

 Some of the positive effects of TRT include; improved libido, mood, cognition and increased strength.